fizyk/pyramid_localize/README.rst

     :target: https://pypi.python.org/pypi/pyramid_localize/
     :alt: License

-Package provides translation methods for pyramid, and means to reload translations without stopping the application.
+**pyramid_localize** is a pyramid extension providing ready-to-use, translation functionality for your pyramid based projects.
+All you need is to add Babel, and add some configuration. localize provides also a web interface that allows you to reload translations live, without reloading application.

 Package status